microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 ### `OrtSessionOptionsAppendExecutionProvider_DML` function
 {: .no_toc }

  Creates a DirectML Execution Provider which executes on the hardware adapter with the given `device_id`, also known as the adapter index.
 The device ID corresponds to the enumeration order of hardware adapters as given by [IDXGIFactory::EnumAdapters](https://docs.microsoft.com/windows/win32/api/dxgi/nf-dxgi-idxgifactory-enumadapters).
 A `device_id` of 0 always corresponds to the default adapter, which is typically the primary display GPU installed on the system.
+Beware that in systems with multiple GPU's, the primary display (GPU 0) is often not the most performant one, particularly on laptops with dual adapters where battery lifetime is preferred over performance.
+So you can double check in Task Manager's performance tab to see which GPU is which.
 A negative `device_id` is invalid.

 ```c
 OrtStatus* OrtSessionOptionsAppendExecutionProvider_DML(